Singapore: City Lights, Sky Gardens & Futuristic Street Scenes

 Here are 15 interesting facts about Singapore.
 Some may just surprise you!

-1. Singapore Is a City, Island, and Country: It’s one of only three city-states in the world.
+1. Singapore is a City, Island, and Country: It’s one of only three city-states in the world.
 It's compact yet powerful in finance, trade, and tourism.

 2. It’s One of the World’s Greenest Cities: Despite being highly urbanized, Singapore is known for its “City in a Garden” vision, with over 50% green space and landmarks like Gardens by the Bay.